redux-orm/redux-orm/README.md

 }
 ```

 This representation maintains an array of object ID's and an index of id's for quick access.
 (A single object array representation is also provided for use.
-It is also possible to subclass `Meta` to use any structure you want).
+It is possible to subclass `Meta` to use any structure you want).

 `redux-orm` runs a mini-redux inside it.
 It queues any updates the library user records with action-like objects, and when `getNextState` is called, it applies those actions with its internal reducers.
 There's some room here to provide performance optimizations similar to Immutable.js.

+### Customizability

+Just like you can extend `Model`, you can do the same for `QuerySet` (customize methods on Model instance collections) and `Meta` (customize store access and updates).

 ### Caveats